Anti-Stigma Arts Fund

 The 2022 projects

 Last year the fund received more than 40 applications from organisations and individuals across Scotland.
 From these applications, we are delighted to announce we are funding four fantastic projects.
+Collectively these projects plan to produce a comic, two films and a spoken-word showcase.

 The 2021 projects